ch-stya/Q-CMS/README.md

 I am a beginner in dev, and this is my first time creating an application.

-Also, I am french, so I am sorry if the english isn't perfect in here, plus my project might contain french words in it (even if I am trying to do everything in english !)
+Also, I am french, so I am sorry if the english isn't perfect in here, plus my project might contain french words in it.

 Any advice is welcome ! :)